rumbu13/template-card/README.md

 ### Templates

 Templates are partial definitions of `custom:template-card` that can be merged.
 You can specify one or more templates at the beginning of your yaml file under the special record `template_card_templates`.
+Please note that order is important, the last template wins if there are common fields in several templates.
+Order is also important when referencing variables: variables from the last template can reference variables from previous template, but not the other way.

 ```yaml
 templates: my_super_button